omi-masika/omi-masika.github.io/_pages/home.md

 excerpt: Programmer.
 Photographer.
 Multipotentialist.
 feature_row:
   - image_path: /assets/images/headshot.png
     alt: "Photo of Omi Masika, they are wearing a jean jacket with a tan cardigan and green henley underneath, glasses, and a wool fedora.
-They are smiling at the camera, and behind them is a pumpkin patch."
+They are smiling at the camera, and behind them is a pumpkin patch. :)"
     title: "About"
     excerpt: "Learn more about Omi."
     url: "/_pages/about.md/"